AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 When using SWH restrictions, the user can consider using the RunBySmartScreen tool or enable the Antivirus file reputation lookup (available in Avast, Norton, Microsoft Defender, Comodo, etc.)

-RunBySmartScreen allows checking any EXE/MSI file against the Microsoft SmartScreen Application Reputation service in the cloud.
+RunBySmartScreen allows (on demand) checking of the EXE/MSI file against the Microsoft SmartScreen Application Reputation service in the cloud.
 Many such files are accepted by SmartScreen, and this is the best way to avoid the 0-day malware.
 If the EXE/MSI file is not recognized by SmartScreen as safe or malicious, then the simplest method is waiting a minimum one day before running the unsafe file.
 After one day most of the malicious links are dead and most of the 0-day malware are properly detected by a good antivirus.

 ## Quick configuration